 Breast Cancer Now

 If you can’t afford to buy the fanzine, I’d absolutely encourage you to donate to Breast Cancer Now directly if you can.
 They do great work in research and breast cancer awareness and deserve all the support they can get.
-I asked Sophie why she chose that charity, and I think her answer is an important one…
+I asked Fio why she chose that charity, and I think his answer is an important one…

 When I was 21 my grandmother was diagnosed with breast cancer.
 She went into remission after a double mastectomy and was cancer free for five years but lived with a lot of discomfort and pain due to the surgery.
 She then passed away painfully from cancer just six months after my wedding, that we had moved to make sure she could attend.
 My nan was my world.
 One of my best friends, my fellow creative, the shy artist and writer who never showed her work off.
 I miss her very much and even now I want to be able to talk to her about all these things that I’m doing.
 It was her death that gave me the push to sort my life out, to get my head together.
 To pursue my passions once again.